What is SaaS

 If someone asks us “Do I even need an MVP to develop a successful SaaS platform?” our answer is always a yes.
 MVP, or minimum viable product, is the first basic version of the product.
 It helps startups with several objectives: to test the idea, get feedback from real users, and see if their project is relevant to the current trends in the SaaS market.

-MVP prevents business owners from dumping the whole budget and energy on a solution that might end up unwanted on the market or unclear to target customers.
+An MVP saves business owners from wasting their whole budget and energy on a solution that might end up unwanted on the market or unclear to target customers.
 To avoid this scenario, we recommend starting with MVP development and testing your idea for less time and cost, without serious risks.

 Launch, test, and improve